 I woke up ridiculously early all weekend.
 For once, I was happy about that because it meant I was awake to watch the end of the Tour de France.
 It’s anticlimactic the way you know who the winner is before the final day, and I was disappointed that I missed all the big crashes of the early stages, but still – I got to see a lot of recaps and listen to Phil Ligget.
 Love that guy’s voice.

 In any case, while I’ll never be a serious cyclist, Bicycling Magazine recently put out an article with a bunch of great health tips and nutrition tips that anyone can use: 14 Ways to Eat Like Cyclist at the Tour de France.
 (Sadly, the ‘France’ part doesn’t involve baguettes and cheese and wine.)
-You can read the whole thing here, or just enjoy my quick recap:
+You can enjoy my quick recap:

 - Green or black tea.
 Studies say it may help delay the onset of muscle weakness.
 Personally, black tea wrecks my stomach and I have yet to find a green tea I think is palatable, so thanks, but no thanks.
 But there's no denying the natural health benefits of tea, so if you can, brew up a cup every now and then ... and be sure to buy organic tea when possible.